-are distinctly an American institution.
+ATIONAL parks are distinctly an American institution.
 The national park idea had its inception in the United States, the first of such parks was established here, and the parks of this country have served as a model for the rest of the world.
-Seventy years ago no national parks existed.
-Then, in 1872, the Yellowstone was created by act of Congress.
-Today the United States has 25 national parks.
+Sixty-five years ago no national parks existed.

+Shortly afterward the Yellowstone was created by act of Congress.
+Today the United States has 22 national parks.
 Moreover, these areas have been studied by officials of foreign governments and have served as the basis for park creation and management in Canada and South America, in Europe, and even in Asia and Africa.